On this page

 Adobe Reader allows you to extract the text of an Adobe PDF document and save it as a text file.
 This feature is particularly useful when you want to read the document on a note-taker or emboss the file with a Braille printer.

-Information for users with disabilities on the Adobe website ('Accessing PDF documents with assistive technology' document)
+Find more information for users with disabilities on the Adobe website.

 Using CSV files

 CSV (Comma-Separated-Value) is a common file type used to import data from one software application to another, with commas separating the values in each field.

 How to view CSV files